Santosh Bangar

-Santosh Laxmanrao Bangar is an Indian politician serving as a 2^{nd} time MLA in Maharashtra Legislative Assembly from Kalamnuri Vidhan Sabha constituency.
+Santosh Laxmanrao Bangar is an Indian politician serving as a 2nd time MLA in Maharashtra Legislative Assembly from Kalamnuri Vidhan Sabha constituency.
 He is a Shiv Sena (2022–Present) politician from Hingoli district, Maharashtra.

-He won the 2024 general assembly election by margin of 34 thousand.
+He won the 2024 general assembly election by a margin of 34 thousand votes.
 In 2017 he was appointed Shiv Sena Hingoli district president and in 2019 he was elected to Maharashtra Legislative Assembly.